Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Introduction

+The choice of the neural architecture for feature learning also affects its explainability and interpretability.
+For the deep learning models, there are several explainability approaches, such as Local Interpretable Model-agnostic Explanations (LIME) \cite{ribeiro2016should}, SHapley Additive exPlanations) (SHAP) \cite{lundberg2017unified}, and saliency maps \cite{simonyan2013deep}, whereas the issue of model interpretability remains largely unaddressed.
+This is primarily due to the complexity and opacity of the deep learning modules employed, typically including large CNNs or self-attention-based architectures \cite{luo2022transformer}, which make it difficult to understand or explain model decisions, while also lacking interpretability.
+So far, the interpretable models are the classic machine learning (ML) approaches, such as Support Vector Machine (SVM), and logistic regression \cite{riyaz2018deep}, which are significantly outperformed by the deep learning models, while interpretability is overlooked in most of the recent works.
+However, due to the potential use in security-related applications, such as device authentication, interpretability of the detection and identification of emitters remains an important design choice.

-Self-supervised learning (SSL) is a machine learning paradigm capable of learning latent feature representations from large volumes of unlabeled data.
-By formulating and solving pretext tasks derived directly from the data, SSL enables the development of models that generalize well without relying on extensive manual labeling.
+For zero-shot set-ups, \acrfull{ssl} \cite{liu2021self} techniques are the most suitable ML approaches. \acrshort{ssl} represents a family of machine learning methods, which create supervision signal without using ground truth labels but through data manipulation techniques such pseudo-labeling, augmentations, reconstruction etc. By formulating and solving pretext tasks derived directly from the data, \acrshort{ssl} enables the development of models that generalize well without relying on manual labeling.
 This makes it particularly well-suited for open-set detection and identification of emitters \cite{peng2023supervised, stankowicz2021unsupervised, zhang2023transmitter}, closely aligning with realistic deployment conditions, where the diversity of emitters and the dynamic nature of the spectrum make comprehensive labeling impractical.